Haruka (train): History

 The Haruka service was inaugurated on 4 September 1994 using 3-car 281 series EMUs.

 6-car 281 series sets were introduced from 2 April 1995, and 9-car (6+3-car) formations were introduced from 14 July 1995.

 Non-reserved cars were introduced from 1 December 1998.

 The smoking areas were abolished from the start of 18 March 2007 timetable revision.

 Haruka services were suspended on 4 September 2018 due to the effects of Typhoon Jebi causing damage to the airport and the Sky Gate Bridge R being damaged by an empty fuel tanker.
 Services were restored on 8 September 2018, but could only go as far as Hineno Station due to the section leading to the airport being cordoned off for repair works.
 Through services to the airport were completely restored on 18 September 2018.

 From the start of the revised timetable on 14 March 2020, new 271 series trains were introduced on these services, operating coupled with the existing 281 series sets.
 From the same date, all Haruka services were formed as nine cars, increasing passenger capacity between Kansai International Airport and Kyoto.

 All trains currently run in a special "Hello Kitty"-themed wrapping since 29 January 2019.

 Haruka services were reduced since September 2020 due to low passenger demand caused by the COVID-19 pandemic in Japan, only operating during morning and evening commuter hours.
 Daytime Haruka services were partially restored from 1 July 2022, with the remaining services reinstated on 1 November 2022 to coincide with the reopening of Japan's borders.

-From the start of the revised timetable on 18 March 2023, all Haruka services began to make stop at Ōsaka Station using the new Umekita underground platforms set aside for these services, facilitating better connectivity between the airport and the city center.
+From the start of the revised timetable on 18 March 2023, all Haruka services began to make a stop at Ōsaka Station using the new Umekita underground platforms set aside for these services, further enhancing connectivity between the airport and the city center.
 In preparation for the opening of the Umekita underground platforms, train services were rerouted from the Umeda Freight Line from 13 February 2023.
 The new platforms opened for service a month later on 18 March 2023.

+Future plans

-On 22 November 2024, JR West and Kyoto City announced that Haruka services would be extended to Yamashina Station from fiscal 2029 to relieve congestion at Kyoto Station, particularly the Sagano Line platform shared with the Haruka trains.
+On 22 November 2024, JR West and Kyoto City announced that Haruka services currently terminating at Kyoto Station would be extended to Yamashina Station from fiscal 2029 to relieve congestion at Kyoto Station, particularly the Sagano Line platform shared with the Haruka trains.
 The renovation project of Yamashina Station is scheduled to commence in 2025 and aimed at developing the Yamashina area as the eastern gateway to the city by enabling transfer to the Kyoto Municipal Subway Tōzai Line and other modes of public transport, thereby improving accessibility and promoting sustainable tourism.

+The special "Hello Kitty" themed trainsets are expected to cease operations in the middle of 2027.